 1811: On 5 January, Samuel Nabors sold 345 acres on the Saluda River in Laurens County, SC, to Thomas Williamson.
 The land was next to Benjamin Maddox, John Meres(?), and Cornelius Cook.
 (Source: Deed Book J, p.
 210)

 1811: On 29 January, Benjamin Maddox sold 165 acres along the Saluda River in Laurens County, SC, to Patrick Sperrin.
 The land abutted land owned by Solomon Niblets, Thomas Williamson, and Samuel Nabors.
-William Maddox witnessed.
+William Maddox witnessed (likely the father of Benjamin Maddox b.
+1801?).
 Elizabeth Maddox released her dower rights (meaning that Elizabeth was his wife).
 (Source: Deed Book J, p.
 194)

 1811: Benjamin Maddox was a legatee of Thomas and Janet Donaldson.
 Other legatees were James Donaldson, William Donaldson, Thomas Donaldson, and Reuben Donaldson (Source: Joyce Smelley Odom, “Maddox Family,” The Heritage of Abbeville, South Carolina, Don Mill, Inc., 1995, p.
 106).

 Benjamin Maddox #3 (1776-1855) is our 3rd-great grandfather.
-We have long maintained that he is the direct descendant of Benjamin Maddox #1.
+We have long maintained that he is the direct descendant of Benjamin Maddox #1, but it’s more likely that he is the son of a brother or uncle of Benjamin Maddox #1.
 Benjamin Maddox #3 is proven to be the father of Joseph Maddox, our 2nd-great grandfather, in estate records.
-We have normally called him Benjamin Maddox (III).
-This Benjamin Maddox #3 could easily be the continuation of Benjamin #2 if Benjamin #2 weren’t reportedly “dec’d” after 1811.
+We have normally called him Benjamin Maddox (III) and this (probably incorrect) suffix now appears on most genealogical websites.

-1776: Benjamin Maddox was born in South Carolina, according to the 1850 censuses of Crawford County, Illinois.
+1776: Benjamin Maddox was born in South Carolina, according to the 1850 census of Crawford County, Illinois.

 1800: Joseph Maddox was born in South Carolina, according to the 1850 and 1860 federal censuses of Crawford County, Illinois.
 His parents were Benjamin and Charlotte Maddox (Source: All of Benjamin’s children are listed in a petition by Hannah Maddox et al, 27 February 1865, Crawford County Court Records, File Box 53, Case 34).